 In March 2012, the incoming State LNP Government announced it did not support the proposed New Acland Coal Mine Stage 3 Project in its then current form.
 Taking this on board, New Hope has been in discussions with the State Government about options to continue the operation at the mine, thus ensuring current jobs and economic benefits related to the New Acland operations can be maintained.

-New Hope has listened to community and government concerns relating to the previous proposal and is in the process of developing a revised version of this plan that addresses these issues.
+New Hope has listened to community and government concerns relating to the previous proposal and has developed a revised version of this plan that addresses these issues.
 Without the approval of the revised New Acland continuation project, the New Acland operation will close in 2017.

 Currently, the mine is a major economic contributor to the region, providing a $300 million injection annually into south-east Queensland’s economy and $110 million each year to the Darling Downs.
 Hundreds of livelihoods are dependent on New Acland and have been for a decade.
 The operation employs more than 300 local people directly, and provides a further 160 full-time contractor jobs and 2,300 indirect jobs.
 The revised Project will ensure current employment and economic benefits are not lost to the Darling Downs and that New Hope continues to be a major employer in the region.